Outflows, cores and magnetic field orientations in W43-MM1 as seen by ALMA: Introduction

-A few interferometric studies, such as, e.g., \citet[][]{girart+09, beuther10, sridha+14}, have probed the high-mass star-forming regime.
+A few interferometric studies, such as \citet[][]{girart+09}, \citet[][]{beuther10}, and \citet[][]{sridha+14}, have probed the high-mass star-forming regime.
 In particular, \citet{zhang14} performed multi-scale observations of the magnetic field orientation in 14 high-mass star-forming regions.
-They showed that the magnetic field at core scales is either perpendicular or parallel to the magnetic field orientation at clump scales.
-Similar results were also reported by \citet{koch+14} toward 50 star-forming regions, and by \citet{ching+17} toward six massive dense cores located in DR21.
+They show that the magnetic field at core scales is either perpendicular or parallel to the magnetic field orientation at clump scales.
+Similar results have also been reported by \citet{koch+14} toward 50 star-forming regions, and by \citet{ching+17} toward six massive dense cores located in DR21.
 One issue in determining the importance of magnetic fields for high-mass star formation is the lack of consistent analysis, in a large sample of sources, of the magnetic field morphology with respect to the density structure and gas dynamics.
-We collected all this information in the high-mass star-forming region (HMSFR) W43-MM1.
-W43-MM1, at a distance of 5.5\,kpc from the Sun \citep{zhangb+14}, has been reported as a mini-starburst cluster due to its high star formation rate of $\sim$6000 M$_{\odot}/{\rm Myr}$ \citep{louvet+14}.
+We collected all of this information in the high-mass star-forming region (HMSFR) W43-MM1.
+W43-MM1, which is at a distance of 5.5\,kpc from the Sun \citep{zhangb+14}, has been reported as a mini-starburst cluster due to its high star formation rate of $\sim$6000 M$_{\odot}/{\rm Myr}$ \citep{louvet+14}.
 W43-MM1 has been observed in polarized dust emission at 1.3\,mm by \citet{cortes-crutcher} with BIMA.
 They reported an ordered polarization pattern at $\sim$4.5$^{''}$ angular resolution and derived an on-the-plane of the sky magnetic field strength of 1.7\,mG.
-Later, \citet{sridha+14} observed W43-MM1 in polarized dust emission at 345\,GHz and an angular resolution of $\sim$2.3$^{''}$ with the SMA, and reported a pinched morphology of the magnetic field with a field strength of $\sim$6\,mG.
-More recently, \citet{cortes+16} conducted the first ALMA high-angular resolution map at 0.5$^{''}$ of the magnetic fields in W43-MM1, performed using a single pointing, and also reported an organized magnetic field morphology with field strengths ranging from 0.2 to 9\,mG.
+Later, \citet{sridha+14} observed W43-MM1 in polarized dust emission at 345\,GHz and an angular resolution of $\sim$2.3$^{''}$ with the SMA, and they report a pinched morphology of the magnetic field with a field strength of $\sim$6\,mG.
+More recently, \citet{cortes+16} conducted the first ALMA high-angular resolution map at 0.5$^{''}$ of the magnetic fields in W43-MM1, which was performed using a single pointing, and they also report an organized magnetic field morphology with field strengths ranging from 0.2 to 9\,mG.